The Difference Between Artificial Intelligence, Machine Learning, and Deep Learning

 Machine learning and deep learning have led to huge leaps for AI in recent years.
 As mentioned above, machine learning and deep learning require massive amounts of data to work, and this data is being collected by the billions of sensors that are continuing to come online in the Internet of Things.
 IoT makes better AI.

-Improving AI will also drive adoption of the Internet of Things, creating a virtuous cycle in which both areas will accelerate drastically.
+Improving AI will also drive the adoption of the Internet of Things, creating a virtuous cycle in which both areas will accelerate drastically.
 That’s because AI makes IoT useful.

 On the industrial side, AI can be applied to predict when machines will need maintenance or analyze manufacturing processes to make big efficiency gains, saving millions of dollars.